SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 <br></br>

-# Build and run instructions for Perlmutter
+# Build instructions for Perlmutter

 After logging in to Perlmutter, first set up your environment by typing this command: